Eligibility to Remain in Co-op

 If you have a cGPA between 2.30 and 2.49, you’ll be placed on probation.

 Probation period: You have one semester to clear probation by achieving a cGPA of 2.50 or better in the next semester.
 If after one semester, you achieve a sessional GPA of at least 2.5 but your cGPA is not 2.5 or higher, your probation period may be extended for one more semester.

 Need a little help?
 Take advantage of a number resources from the Academic Advising & Career Centre (AA&CC), including those designed to overcome academic difficulties.

-Eligibility for work term while on probation: If you’re on co-op probation, you'll receive notification from the Co-op Office and the Registrar's Office.
-During this period, you are not able to apply for co-op positions through CSM or independently until you have successfully cleared your probationary by following the next steps outlined in your notification e-mail/letter.
+Eligibility for work term while on probation: During a probation period, you won't be able to apply for co-op positions (either through CSM or independently) until you have successfully cleared the terms of probation that were outlined in your notification e-mail/letter.

 Permission to complete a secured work term while on probation.
-If your cGPA falls below 2.50 after having secured a work term through the job search process, you can complete the work term but can only participate in your next recruitment cycle after successfully clearing probation.
+If your cGPA falls below 2.50 after having secured a work term through the job search process, you can complete the work term but can only participate in your next recruitment cycle after you've successfully cleared probation.

 |Below 2.3||Removed from Co-op||

-If you'd like to reapply to the co-op program after being removed, keep in mind that any decisions to readmit you to the program are made on a case-by-case basis.
-The best person to speak with about your individual situation is the Operations Manager.
+If you'd like to reapply to the co-op program after being removed, keep in mind that any decisions to readmit you are made on a case-by-case basis.
+The best person to speak with about your individual situation is the Academic Program or Co-op Advisor.